jhudsl/Informatics_Research_Leadership/manuscript/05-promoting_diversity.md

 ### **Acknowledge mentee's differences**

-Research shows that mentees of underrepresented racial groups would prefer their mentors to directly discuss their background differences and how to best cultivate the mentee’s career success given their background.
+Research shows that mentees of underrepresented racial groups would prefer their mentors to directly discuss how to best cultivate their mentee’s career success given their race.
 An attitude of [“color-blindness”](https://doi.org/10.1016/j.jesp.2011.09.010) about race has shown to **hinder the success** of mentees (Byars-Winston et al., n.d.; Holoien and Shelton 2012).

-Talk with your team members **individually** (be careful not to single out individual team members in front of the rest of the lab) about how they would like to discuss the potential influences on their career growth.
+Talk with your team members **individually** (be careful not to single out individual team members in front of the rest of the lab) about how they would like to discuss the potential influences of their background/identity on their career growth.

 > “Racial/ethnic differences between mentees and mentors in interracial mentoring relationships can pose cultural barriers to effective mentoring of HU (Historically underrepresented) students and even affect students’ professional and psychosocial success, especially when complex racial/ethnic issues are not effectively handled or addressed…” (Byars-Winston et al., n.d.)